+However, there is much more to biophilia than scattering a few plants around a room.
 Live greenery isn’t the only way to integrate nature into the workplace.
+Authentic and effective biophilic design involves building materials, ventilation, lighting, shapes, sounds, and forging subtle connections between the physical space and our perceptions.
 Natural materials such as wood, stone, granite and water can help bring the outdoors in.
-These materials can be incorporated as floor, wall and furniture finishes or water features such as fountains and waterfalls.
+These materials can be incorporated as floor, wall, furniture finishes or water features such as fountains and waterfalls.

 A trickling water feature in a common area can bring a sense of calm to your entire office, elevate the mood of employees and boost productivity.
 Increase natural light by replacing opaque partitions with glass ones that allow the sunlight to filter through, creating a bright and inviting space.
 Any of these small changes can create a significant, positive effect on stress levels and well-being.

-Bringing natural elements into the workplace can have significant benefits for employees and also the bottom line.
-For more ways to usher the outdoors into the office, take a look at the accompanying checklist.
+Bringing natural elements into the workplace can significantly benefit employees and the bottom line.
+Here are two infographics that show how you can usher the outdoors into the office and why it is important.

 Infographic created by Midwest Tropical